usnistgov/OSCAL/docs/content/documentation/specification/processing/profile-resolution.md

 ---
 title: Profile Resolution
 weight: 10
+description: A profile implicitly defines a control set; profile resolution makes this control set explicit and available for further processing.
 ---

+A profile in OSCAL represents a selection and configuration of a set of controls.
+Ordinarily the set of controls available to a profile is provided by a catalog.
+For example, the three NIST SP 800-53 profiles representing the impact baselines HIGH, MODERATE and LOW: each of these calls on the full SP 800-53/53A catalog, and depends on a file or resource representing that catalog for its underlying information set.

+However, profiles may also select controls from profiles, implicitly selecting from underlying catalogs as modified.
+And they can select controls from more than one catalog or profile origin.

+In order to support these semantics, the results of resolving a single profile must be in the form of a single ('virtual' or implicit) catalog, as described below.
+Two different OSCAL processors that promise profile resolution, must deliver the same catalog with regard to its controls and the structure in which they are embedded (groups).
+This specification is designed to make this possible, by defining "the same" in this context.

+Areas not yet fully defined by this specification (top down):

+* How to construct front matter / file metadata
+* What to do with back matter
+* What do to with dangling cross-references
+* Options for tracing (groups?)

 ## Profile Semantics

-Considered as a "document" or integrated data set (object), a profile has three sections, each of which corresponds to a step in resolution.
+Considered as a "document" or integrated data set (object), a profile has three sections, each of which corresponds to a conceptual step in resolution.
 To resolve a catalog fully is to perform all these steps.

-While the steps are described as occurring in sequence, a profile processor is not obliged to perform them in the order described.
+While the steps are described in this specification as occurring in sequence, a profile processor is not obliged to perform them in the order described.
 Conformance to these specifications is determined by whether the results of processing (*resolution*) appear as described, not on whether the means to produce those results work in exactly the manner described here.

 The three steps are *import* (control selection); *merge*; and *modify*.
 In brief: